The Big Design History

 - Creations: Zanotta’s Sacco, inflatable furniture, utopian architectures

-- Impact: Design thinking renewal, contemporary critical design
+- Impact: Renewal of design thinking, contemporary critical design

 High-Tech Design